lilyinstarlight/MCP/README.md

 Quit using Internet Explorer.

 ###The scripting API crashes!###
-Make sure it is running with Python 3.
+Make sure it is running with Python 3 and if so, please report the crash and error log on [GitHub](https://github.com/fkmclane/ArmaAdmin/issues).

 ###None of it works!###
 Make sure you installed the package with Python 3 and started the daemon properly.